Saturday, December 29, 2018

 I can home from work early on Monday.
 I was not well.

 I dragged myself upstairs and voluntarily quarantined myself in the guest bedroom.
 I would await my death in dark silence, or I would emerge triumphant.
-No one checked on me, I lay and slept with fevered dreams alone, fighting my moral failings for allowing myself to be overcome with fever and lung congestion.
+No one checked on me, I lay alone and slept with fevered dreams, regretting my moral failings for allowing myself to be overcome with fever and lung congestion.

 I got up and tried to do a little work back at the office on Tuesday.
 I thought, what is the point of all of this unproductivity?
 You'd be better off in bed.
 I agreed with myself (as usual) and returned to my sequestered existence in the upstairs guest bedroom.